-Mendel et al.[20] qualitative analysis also highlights mixed effects regarding the interaction between social support and digital tools.
+Mendel et al.[25], through qualitative analysis, also highlight the mixed effects of the interaction between social support and digital technologies.
 While online social support related to fraud and phishing information may increase safety risks for older adults, mobile tools can also be used to raise awareness, encourage proactive behaviour, and foster learning to manage mobile safety challenges.
-Marston and Musselwhite [21] advocate for the generally positive effects of technological tools in improving older people`s lives, but they identify social issues in learning to use these tools.
-Utz and Breuer [22] tested social network sites for providing social support and enhancing well-being.
-They found that those using social networks reported more online social support than those not using them, with users seeking more advice online, while Thompson and Atkins's [23] found that technological tools provide ways of sharing ideas with others, creating meaningful relations, and sharing information instantly.
+Similarly, Marston and Musselwhite [26] advocate for the generally positive effects of technological tools in improving older people`s lives, while also identifying social barriers associated with learning to use such tools.
+Utz and Breuer [27] tested social network sites for providing social support and enhancing well-being.
+They found that those using social networks reported more online social support than those not using them, with users seeking more advice online.
+Likewise, Thompson and Atkins's [28] found that technological tools facilitate the sharing of ideas, the creation of meaningful relationships, and the instantaneous sharing of information.

-With respect to an ageing workforce, Thompson and Mayhorn [24] argue that digital tools can serve as online support mechanisms for older workers by addressing physical demands, mobility concerns, visual acuity, workplace safety, memory limitations, new networking opportunities, and reducing age-related cues that prompt discrimination.
-Digital tools are humanised, meaning they can become sources of social support or, conversely, a lack thereof (e.g. older workers may feel that computers restrict them), or alternatively, rely on them for assistance at work).
+With respect to an ageing workforce, Thompson and Mayhorn [29] argue that digital technologiescan serve as online support mechanisms for older workers by addressing physical demands, mobility concerns, visual acuity, workplace safety, memory limitations, new networking opportunities, and reducing age-related cues that prompt discrimination.
+Digital technologiesare humanised, meaning they can become sources of social support or, conversely, a lack thereof (e.g. older workers may feel that computers restrict them), or alternatively, rely on them for assistance at work).
 For instance, researchers describe technological tools assisting older workers maintaining productivity, compensating for motor strength through using computer-aided manufacturing or using robotics to alleviate cognitive and physical stress by assisting with precise steps.
-Thus, the belief in digital social support could be seen as a type of social support shaped by digital tools.
+Thus, the belief in digital social support could be seen as a type of social support shaped by digital technologies.

-Moreover, social support is reinforced by social identity theory [25], and empirical research [26] indicates that both online and offline social support depend on group membership, which is particularly relevant for groups in the workplace who rely on mutual support, such as informal caregivers, as they benefit from shared experiences, resources, and a sense of belonging within their peer groups.
+Moreover, social support is reinforced by social identity theory [30], and empirical research [31] indicates that both online and offline social support depend on group membership, which is particularly relevant for groups in the workplace who rely on mutual support, such as informal caregivers, as they benefit from shared experiences, resources, and a sense of belonging within their peer groups.

-Previous research has often focused on the potential risks and vulnerabilities that digitalisation poses to ageing workers [13] or explored its positive impact on similar concepts to social support like social capital [27].
-However, there has been little effort to identify types of social support provided through digital tools specifically for older workers.
-This scoping review therefore aims to address this gap by exploring how digital tools used in the work environment affect social support for older workers and identify the types of online social support that arise.
+Previous research has often focused on the potential risks and vulnerabilities that digitalisation poses to ageing workers [18] or explored its positive impact on similar concepts to social support like social capital [32].
+However, there has been little effort to identify types of social support provided through digital technologiesspecifically for older workers.
+This scoping review therefore aims to address this gap by exploring how digital technologiesused in the work environment affect social support for older workers and identify the types of online social support that arise.
 Through a comprehensive review of existing research, this scoping review seeks to understand the role of digital technology in enhancing social support for older workers by addressing the following questions: Which digital technologies are most used by older workers and their colleagues to stay connected?
 How are these digital technologies being used by older workers?
 Do these digital technologies facilitate and mediate online social support?
-And how is the use of digital tools for accessing social support is linked to the health of older workers?
+And how is the use of digital technologiesfor accessing social support is linked to the health of older workers?
 By synthesizing these findings, this study seeks to provide a comprehensive analysis of how digitalisation can be used to support and enhance the well-being of older workers.

 Methodology